Are you an adviser? Go to Unbiased Pro

 We explore how peer to peer (P2P) lending works, the main providers and the risks to your investments.

 But is P2P lending safe?
-How much could you make or lose – and what’s the risk of not getting your money back?
+How much could you make or lose – and how great is the risk of not getting your money back?

 We reveal the advantages and disadvantages of P2P lending.